dustinpfister/blog_posts/_posts/canvas-separation-of-concerns-model-and-view.md

 <!-- more -->

-The main thing of concern it seems is to try to find a way to keep a model independent from a view.
-That is that you have javaScript that has to do with the state, and manipulation of a model, and a completely separate chuck of JavaScript that renders that model in some way, and then typically some code that ties everything together.
+The main thing of concern it seems is to try to find a way to keep a model completely independent from a view.
+That is that you have javaScript that has to do with the storage of the state, and manipulation of that state, and a completely separate chuck of JavaScript that renders that state in some way, such as with canvas.
+Then typically there will still need to be some additional code that ties everything together, along with some means to change that state.

 So I will put together a [jsfiddle](https://jsfiddle.net/dustinpfister/mf215hrn/4/) and talk about it in detail here.